 Establish and implement procedures for the storage and control of water tanks and equipment used for hydration when not in use.

-Maintain logs documenting cleaning and sanitation, and retain these records for at least two years.
+Maintain logs documenting cleaning and sanitation and retain these records for at least two years.

 Establish and implement appropriate measures that reduce and control the potential introduction of human pathogens at the cut surface during and after mechanical harvest operations.
 Due to the cut surface being more vulnerable to microbial contamination, this best practice is extremely important.
 Take all practical means to reduce the possibility of introduction of contamination at this process step.